-Overall, a relatively small portion of the City is considered a floodplain, being mostly located along the Wisconsin River and Plover Rivers in lands dedicated to parks or open space.
+Overall, floodplains are generally concentrated in areas along the Wisconsin River and Plover Rivers in lands dedicated to parks or open space.
 Dams and other structures help prevent frequent flooding.
 A portion of downtown that would otherwise be in the floodplain is currently protected by a levee system.
-Iverson Park and basements near McDill Pond are known to experience occasional flooding, and ponding is common in the northwestern portion of the City where development is sparce and soil is poorly drained.
+Iverson Park and basements near McDill Pond are known to experience occasional flooding due to the Plover River, and ponding is common in the northwestern portion of the City where development is sparce and soil is poorly drained.
 Floods generally occur during periods of heavy rainfall and/or snowmelt.
 As Wisconsin's climate continues to warm, heavy rainfall events could increase in frequency.